Platanthera flava (L.) Lindl.

 Family - Orchidaceae

-Stems - To +/-50cm tall, erect, herbaceous, simple, single or double from the base, glabrous, with vertical ridges formed by decurrent leaf and bract tissue, green.
+Stems - Erect, to 60 cm, herbaceous, simple, single or double from the base, glabrous, with vertical ridges formed by decurrent leaf and bract tissue, green.

-Leaves - 2-5 per stem, sessile, sheathing, glabrous, entire, narrowly elliptic-lanceolate, acute at apex, the largest with blades to +/-12cm long, +/-2cm broad, dull green above, slightly more shiny below.
-The midrib deeply impressed adaxially, expressed abaxially.
+Leaves - Alternate, simple, entire, sessile, sheathing, 2-5 per stem and grading into the reduced bracts subtending the flowers, glabrous, narrowly elliptic-lanceolate, acute at apex, the largest with blades 12 cm long, 2 cm broad, dull green above, slightly more shiny below, the midribs deeply impressed adaxially, expressed abaxially.

-Inflorescence - Terminal spike to +/-10cm long (tall).
+Inflorescence - Terminal spike to 10 cm long, bearing 10-30 flowers.
 Axis glabrous.
-Each flower subtended by a lanceolate bract.
-Bracts shorter or longer than the flowers (depending on the variety), green, glabrous, entire.
+Flowers subtended by lanceolate bracts, these shorter or longer than the flowers (depending on the variety), green, glabrous, entire.

 Flowering - May - September.

 Other info. - This species can be found scattered throughout Missouri but is relatively uncommon.
-The plant is fairly easy to identify because of its green flowers, which are spurred and have an undivided lower lip.
+Beyond Missouri its range extends across the eastern half of the continental U.S., but nowhere is it particularly common.
+With both flowers and foliage of a greenish color, the plant tends to blend in with surrounding vegetation and is easy to overlook.
+Once discovered, it is easy to identify from its characteristic green flowers, which have short spurs and an undivided lower lip.